 Old mountain bikes from the nineties are perfect for bike touring, they usually have strong steel frames and can handle a bit of load.
 Try to avoid suspension forks, and even more full suspension systems: they break easily if they are cheap ones.

 Don’t you have a bike?
 Go to second-hand shops, or even to the scrapyard indeed.
 You’ll probably find a decent frame for a few bucks, or even for free.
 In the end, that’s how I started.

 How to pick a destination for your first bike trip

 Where to go mostly depends on the time you have, if you don’t have much of this precious resource, why not start local?
 Get out of your house and start cycling.
 If you have a bit more time (I would say at least 2 weeks), you can think of taking a train or a flight and cycle the country of your dreams.
 Learn here a few useful tips on how to fly with your bike.

-Great destinations for bicycle touring first-timers are, for example, Japan and South Korea, both super safe, camping-friendly and beautiful, and the great thing is that you can travel these expensive countries with a very low budget if you travel by bicycle.
-Check our hints on how to fly with your bike.

-Anyway, don’t be afraid to go cycling also on more difficult destination, it might be challenging at first but you’ll make it, and the reward will be enormous.
+Anyway, don’t be afraid to go cycling also on a more difficult destination, it might be challenging at first but you’ll make it, and the reward will be enormous.
 Check Kyrgyzstan for example, if you love mountains it won’t disappoint you, you could do a complete tour around the Issyk Kul in less than 10 relaxed days.